LunarLumos/MoonlitReads/paper.md

 | 4-Model Blend (SVM+XGB+LGB+AttLSTM) | 0.9051 | 0.9071 | 0.9030 | 0.9034 | 0.9052 | 0.8101 | 0.9592 |

 Table III demonstrates that hybrid feature fusion improves predictive consistency across all models.
 After combining the 1024-dimensional ProtT5, 768-dimensional ProtBERT, and 1280-dimensional ESM-2 embeddings into a standardized 3072-dimensional representation, every classifier achieves close to or above 0.89 accuracy, which is higher and more stable than most single-view results.
 Among the standalone models, LightGBM performs best, reaching 0.9020 accuracy, 0.9027 F1-score, 0.8041 MCC, and 0.9593 AUC.
 The 3-model ensemble further improves overall stability, while the final 4-model blend achieves the best overall performance with 0.9051 accuracy and 0.8101 MCC.
 These results indicate that the major gain arises from feature-level fusion of complementary embeddings, whereas model-level blending provides an additional but smaller improvement.
 Therefore, Table III confirms that hybrid representation learning is the main reason for the observed performance increase.

+The corresponding visual summary should be included as Figure 5, and the best-model confusion matrix should be presented as Figure 6 for error pattern interpretation.

 ### 3.3 Proposed model Hyperparameter tuning
 The methodological study contains two hyperparameter analysis layers.
 First, standalone benchmarking compares untuned default models against tuned models on each individual embedding view.
 In this setting, SVM is evaluated with linear, RBF, polynomial, and sigmoid kernels under 5-fold grid search; XGBoost and LightGBM are evaluated with explicit default-versus-grid-search comparisons; and the neural baseline study includes several architectures such as a fixed attention LSTM, an improved self-attention LSTM, and an MLP-style baseline.
 These standalone experiments provide methodological context for the per-view comparisons reported earlier.